-However, as Kenneth Hudson demonstrated in his book “The Dictionary of Diseased English” (which, sadly, appears to be out of print now), words are being used in ways which are completely wrong – in fact, in some cases the meaning is the exact opposite of the way the word is being used.
+However, as Kenneth Hudson demonstrated in his “The Dictionary of Diseased English” (Amazon affiliate link) words are being used in ways which are completely wrong – in fact, in some cases the meaning is the exact opposite of the way the word is being used.

 Take, for example, the word “choose”.
 In what sense do you choose a room in a hotel whose brochure states “Choose from over 200 rooms”?.
 You may, perhaps, choose a non-smoking room, but does the hotel show you a plan of the hotel and ask you to choose which room you would like, similar to the way theatres offer you a choice of seats?

 British comedian Tommy Cooper was a marvellous mangler of the language, to hilarious effect.
 I’ll be writing about him soon.
 In the meantime, please…